odys-z/x-visual/docsphinx/design-memo/renderer.rst

 - Visual

-The Visual Component specify the visual effect such as materail texture asset or wireframe type.
+The Visual Component specify the visual effect such as material texture asset or wireframe type.

 - Obj3